ralphbean/tos-rit-projects-seminar/README.rst

  $ source ~/sphinxenv/bin/activate           # This activates it
  $ python setup.py develop                   # This will install packages to it

+.. note::  This has only been tested on Linux, although it is definitely possible on Windows and OS X.  If you encounter problems setting up your virtualenv on any environment, please edit this file and add a GOTCHA.

 Building the Documentation
 --------------------------